dancingdoorman/MasterOfMagic-Assets/README.md

 The aims of the Asset repository are:
 1. Use the Large File Structure (LFS) flag on the repository containing binary assets.
+2. Have seperate branches for the complete asset tree (master), for asset updates and for asset development steps.
-2. Have the asset repository used in another repository as a submodule or subtree.
+3. Have the asset repository used in another repository as a submodule or subtree.
-3. Convert Scaled Vector Graphics (SVG) versions of the assets so the game can be scaled to any size.
+4. Convert Scaled Vector Graphics (SVG) versions of the assets so the game can be scaled to any size.
-4. Document the asset conversion process
+5. Document the asset conversion process
-5. Have a geniric folder structure based on a number of dimension that can be reused for other games
+6. Have a generic folder structure based on a number of dimension that can be reused for other games
+7. Make it possible to create a ID-Asset Index from the folder structure so Asset update packages can override and extend existing assets.

 ## Asset repository with LFS used by engine repository
 Using a seperate repository is uncommen for amateur game development.
 This should document and demistify the proces.